Corporate Social Responsibility Project

 Protecting nature and the environment is the significant mission for the country, and young people are one of the key engine that will drive the movement forward.
 PTTEP Teenergy Project is initiated to cultivate an awareness of natural and environmental conservations in youths to safeguard our natural resources.
 The project provides them the opportunity to learn, practice and take hands–on actions to save the environment and natural resources.

 “Teenergy” comes from Teen + Energy It’s an attempt to rally the power of the young generation to develop a spirit of conservation.
-The project started in 2014 under the conservation idea of It’s an attempt to rally the power of the young generation to develop a spirit of conservation.
-The project started in 2014 under the conservation idea of “3C: Cultivate–Create–Change” to cultivate consciousness of natural resource conversation and environmental responsibility among youths.
+The project started in 2014 as a youth camp for natural resource and environmental conservation, under the conservation concept of “3C: Cultivate–Create–Change” to cultivate consciousness of natural resource conversation and environmental responsibility among youths.

-Cultivate in youths a consciousness for natural sources and the environment by creating learning opportunities outside the classroom.
+Cultivate in youths a consciousness of natural sources and the environment by creating learning opportunities outside the classroom.

-Create knowledge for youths, reinforcing the spirit of conservation and promote the youth network’s readiness to take actions that will benefit society.
+Create knowledge for youths, reinforcing the spirit of conservation and promoting the youth network’s readiness to take actions that will benefit society.

 Change the community and society for the better by brainstorming ideas and taking actions